 How do you take your pictures?

--Settings: I use the manual mode on my camera, and make sure my macro mode is on as well.
+-Settings: I use the manual mode on my camera, and use Macro Filters (not the same as a macro lens).
 I set my ISO rather low, usually around 200 in order to get a clear picture.
 If you do use a lower ISO value, make sure you have a steady hand or a good tripod handy!
+I use a tripod religiously these days.

 Editing: The only editing I do to my photos on an everyday basis is cropping and adding my watermark.
-On occasion I will have to enhance the color of a polish (usually with reds, but with the right balance I no longer have to do this), or get rid of something that I did not notice lurking in the background that couldn't be cropped out.
+On occasion I will have to enhance the color of a polish (usually with reds, but with the right balance I no longer have to do this), or get rid of something that I did not notice lurking in the background that couldn’t be cropped out (I’m notorious for having random cat hairs on my hands!).
 I do not alter my photos otherwise, and it is very rare that I have to alter anything.
-I'm not the best photographer, but I don't have the patience or dedication to photoshop my photos.
+I’m not the best photographer, but I don’t have the patience or dedication to photoshop my photos.
 What you see is what you get!

-Why do you show more drugstore polish than big brands?
+Why do you show more Indie polish than big brands?